Photo of female with blonde hair presenting in a green jumper

 For employers:

-Self-awareness is key: Take personality assessments, explore career resources and have vulnerable conversations with those you trust to understand your strengths, weaknesses, and interests.
+Build self-awareness – Take personality assessments, explore career resources and have vulnerable conversations with those you trust to understand your strengths, weaknesses, and interests.

-Be proactive: Don't wait for opportunities to come your way.
+Be proactive – Don't wait for opportunities to come your way.
 Seek out mentors within your company, volunteer for projects, and take initiative.
-You never know where these paths will take you, or what you’ll learn along the way, and you’ll no doubt be enhancing your communication, collaboration and problem solving skills.
+You never know where these paths will take you, or what you’ll learn along the way, and you’ll no doubt be enhancing your communication, collaboration and problem-solving skills.

-Embrace continuous learning: Recognise that staying in the same career for your entire life is an ageing concept.
+Keep learning – Recognise that staying in the same career for your entire life is an ageing concept.
 Seek to broaden and diversify your knowledge and skills, especially when it comes to emerging technology, to position yourself at the front for the best jobs of tomorrow.

 Get started with Wiser